oscarotero/simple-crud/README.md

 SimpleCrud has the following classes:

 * **Database:** Manage the database connection.
 * **Query:** Creates the database queries.
-Currently there are adapters for mysql and sqlite
+SimpleCrud has tested only with MySQL and SQLite but because uses [Atlas.Query](https://github.com/atlasphp/Atlas.Query) internally, in theory Postgres and Microsoft SQL should be supported too.
 * **Table:** Manages a database table
 * **Field:** Manages a database field.
 Used to format and validate values
 * **Row:** Stores/modifies a row